example42/psick/docs/tp.md

     ---
       tp::test_enable: true

-The following `Fabric task` (will) allow to test on a remote server if applications installed by `tp` are working correctly.
-Can be used in `CI pipelines`, for quick tests or monitoring.

-    fab tp.remote_test -H <hostname>

-You can test if `tp` installed applications are correctly running just by executing the scripts under ```/etc/tp/test``` on your servers.
+TYou can test if `tp` installed applications are correctly running just by executing the scripts under ```/etc/tp/test``` on your servers.